 When the setscrews in the forward lower control arm mount are oriented farther from the frame rail and the setscrews in the rearward control arm mount are oriented closer to the frame rail, the caster becomes more positive.

-The eccentric adapters at both lower control arm mounts must be oriented opposite each other to affect caster.
+To affect caster, the eccentric adapters at both lower control arm mounts must be adjusted opposite each other.